IBM/dbb/Templates/README.md

 # Pipeline Templates

 This category provides templates to implement a CI/CD pipeline covering the entire development lifecycle.
-These assets are developed based on `The Git-based process you need for Mainframe development`.
-Please make yourself familiar with the proposed development process.
+These assets are developed based on [The Git-based process you need for Mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) and help you to quickly setup your pipeline environment.
+Please make yourself familiar with the outlined Git branching model.

 ## Table of Contents
 Asset | Description | Documentation Link